Craig Daily Press

 Births

-- Shay Jensen and William Ellifritz, Craig, a girl.
+- Heather and Max Kelly, Craig, a girl.

-- Natasha and Thomas McCoy, Craig, a girl.
+- Thomas and Natasha McCoy, Craig, a girl.

-- Rygel and Jordan Russell, Baggs, Wyoming, a boy.
+- Tyshanna Jo Martin and Blake Allen Kawcak, Baggs, Wyoming, a boy.

-- Tabitha and Blayne Bark, Craig, a girl.
+- Lindsey and Samuel Billig, Craig, a girl.

 Couples